zenbhang/Spies_and_Medics/Readme.md

 (v1.01)
 ##Introduction
-Gwent is a card game from the Witcher 3.
+Gwent is the fictional card game from the Witcher 3.
 It emphasizes rationing and thinking ahead.

 Below are the rules for an adapted version of the game using 52 card poker decks.